 Webinar Ninja Pricing

-As you can see the starting rate is quite inexpensive for just starting out.
+As you can see the initial rate is quite inexpensive for those just starting out.
 This has been shown to be lower than other webinar software and provides more attendees.

 Webinar Ninja is software that grows as your business grows.
 Starting out with the basic membership you can then move to a higher plan as your audience grows and you need bigger capabilities.